-Most recently, she was Head of the Global Private Markets investment division.
-Prior to this position, she was Head of Global Private Markets Portfolio Management where she oversaw the $40 billion global private markets portfolio which included private placements, distressed investments, commercial mortgages, natural resources and infrastructure investments.
+Most recently she was Chief Investment Officer of Private Markets Investments for TIAA-CREF.
+Prior to this position, she served as Head of Global Private Markets investment and Head of Global Private Markets Portfolio Management where she oversaw the $40 billion global private markets portfolio which included private placements, distressed investments, commercial mortgages, natural resources and infrastructure investments.
 While at TIAA-CREF, she has been an investor in many sectors within the private asset classes, including private placements, commercial mortgages, infrastructure equity and project finance, distressed loans and loan dispositions.
 Ms. Davis joined the organization in 1995 and has 31 years of investment industry experience.

 Prior to joining TIAA-CREF, Ms. Davis worked for Prudential Financial in a variety of roles including commercial mortgage origination, mortgage underwriting, portfolio management, and credit underwriting.
 In 2009, Ms. Davis created TIAA-CREF’s Fruits of Employment initiative, which employs people with autism and other disabilities on TIAA-CREF farms.
 The Fruits of Employment program has won numerous awards for its groundbreaking work in autism employment in the farming sector.
 In 2014, Ms. Davis received the Athena International award for Corporate Leadership.
 Ms. Davis serves on the boards of Westchester Global Investment Management, Radar Propriedades Agricolas, S.A. and Churchill Asset Management and the Carolinas Chapter of Autism Speaks.